State Recognition for Virginia

-Task Force Status: AMTA presented state recognition operational plan at State Meeting (02/11).
-Task force reviewing state regulations, gathering information on recognition of related professions, and will soon begin process of creating a fact sheet and contacting legislators.
-Currently drafting Sunrise Review proposal for Board of Health Professions.
-Delegate Garrett attended state meeting in September 2013 to connect with music therapists and educate them about legislative process.
+Task Force Status: AMTA presented state recognition operational plan at State Meeting in 2011.
+Task force reviewed state regulations, gathered information on recognition of related professions, created a fact sheet, and began contacting legislators.
+Delegate Garrett attended state meeting in September 2013 to connect with music therapists and educate them about the legislative process.
 Facilitated a Hill Day in February 2018.
+Submitted Sunrise Review proposal for Board of Health Professions in 2019.
+Music therapy licensure legislation was filed in January 2020 (SB 633/HB 1652).
 On March 3, 2020, Governor Ralph Northam signed HB 1562 into law creating a music therapy license.
 The license must be obtained to practice music therapy and to call oneself a music therapist.
 Application procedures are being developed and will be posted when available.

-Task Force Contact Name: Tracy Bowdish and Shelby Reynolds
+Task Force Contact Name: Tracy Bowdish and Shelby Shrader

 Task Force Contact Email: email@example.com

-Task Force Members: Tracy Bowdish, Nicole Drozd, Maya Johnson, Melissa Owens, Shelby Reynolds, Miriam Smith
+Task Force Members: Tracy Bowdish, Nicole Drozd, Maya Johnson, Melissa Owens, Shelby Shrader, Miriam Smith

 Task Force Facebook: